raspberrypilearning/rpf-project-creation-process/en/step_1.md

 ![GitHub 2FA](images/GitHub_2FA.png)

-### GitHub groups to be added to by your Senior Learning Manager:
+### GitHub groups to be added to by your Senior Learning Manager
 - **raspberrypilearning** organization
 - raspberrypilearning/foundation-staff
 - raspberrypilearning/learning-team
 - raspberrypilearning/content-team

-You can also download the GitHub desktop app via Kandji if you wish, this is optional.
+You can also download the GitHub desktop app via Kandji if you wish.
+This is optional.

 ![GitHub Desktop App](images/GitHub_Desktop.png)